danny9447537/Ken_Danny_DMS/README.md

 **Running the Application**
-1. Clone the repository to your local machine.
-2. Open the project in your preferred IDE.
+1. Open the project in your preferred IDE.
-3. Ensure all dependencies are resolved.
+2. Ensure all dependencies are resolved.
-4. Run the Main class to start the application.
+3. Run the Main class to start the application.

 **Usage**